 29 February 2016 – Printemps restaurant (under the dome) in Paris.
 I couldn’t fault it.
 It had the added benefit of being in a square dish.
 It really was the perfect dessert.
 10/10

 17 April 2015 – Oakenden Manor restaurant, Cuckfield.
 An almost perfect creme brulee.
 The consistency, the flavour, the sugar crust…all led to a wonderful combination.
-All that was missing was the vanilla seeds.
+All that was missing were the vanilla seeds.
 Perhaps they were filtered out or perhaps they were never there.
 I don’t know but it slightly spoilt the visual effect.
-Taste wise, it was delicious but I felt there was something ever so slight that was missing (the vanilla?).
-Even so, it was possibly one of the best I ever remember having.
-9.5/10
+Taste wise, it was delicious but I felt there was something ever so slight that was missing (the vanilla?) – 8/10

 02 January 2015 – Cafe Rouge, Farnham.
 Perfectly set, though the sugar was a little bit too burnt.
 Also there wasn’t any vanilla seeds in the custard.
 Even so, it was one of the better ones.
 8/10

-01 January 2015 – Savoy Grill.
-A very disappointing brulee at a fantastic restaurant.
+01 January 2015 – Savoy Grill, London.
+A very disappointing crème brûlée at a fantastic restaurant.
 The vanilla wasn’t strong enough and the custard wasn’t set properly.
 7/10

 29 June 2014 – Panoramic Terrace, Domme.
 Sugar top not thick enough by a long way and not burnt enough.
 Effectively it was a layer of warm sugar.
 The custard consistency not right, almost as if it was a few hours short of setting properly…or like it hadn’t seen the inside of a fridge all day.
 Basically, it was too wet.
 No fresh vanilla.
 Because there was nothing extraneous, I’ll give it a generous 5/10.
 [NB An American behind me had one and gushed at the waiter about how delicious it was.
 Clearly not an expert.]